Carreau/one-extra-fact/README.md

    1. Why did parallelizing my work make it slower?
 (I/O-bound computation)
    1. Why can't I install this software/log in to this computer? (permissions)
 1. What *won't* be covered?
+   1. Connecting to remote computers using SSH: no time.
+   1. Parallelizing map-reduce problem using GNU Parallel: too advanced.
    1. Serving data: it would be cool to show learners how to build data services, but all we can do in a short lesson is show them how to create security holes.
    1. Writing classes: we want to encourage a mostly-functional style of programming, and there isn't time to cover both higher-order functions and writing classes.
    1. LaTeX: [Markdown][markdown] plus [Pelican][pelican] are much simpler, and let us teach the same concepts (compiled, reproducible documents).